View Bot Defense Dashboards and Reports

 -

-Protected Apps: A breakdown of bad bot traffic by defended application.
+Traffic by Bot Infrastructure: A breakdown of all your traffic to each of your Bot Defense infrastructures.
 Hover over the donut chart to see percentage information.

 Use the dashboard controls to view additional data.